Skip to main content

 Mint downstream UCAN invocations

-When a plugin calls a downstream service on the user’s behalf, it does not reuse the user’s UCAN — it mints a fresh invocation signed by the oracle’s SECP_MNEMONIC, delegating from the user’s delegation.
+When a plugin calls a downstream service on the user’s behalf, it does not reuse the user’s invocation — it mints a fresh one signed by the oracle’s SECP_MNEMONIC, derived from the user’s stored delegation.
+The minted invocation goes out to the downstream service the same way the user authenticates to this oracle: Authorization: Bearer <invocation> + X-Auth-Type: ucan.

 handler: async (args, rtCtx: RuntimeContext) => {